 I love smoking my holiday meats, or any meat for that matter!
-Personally, I own a Pit Boss Pro 1100 as my pellet grill.
-Now I picked mine up Lowes, but Walmart and Amazon carry other Pit Boss options or Pit Boss website themselves.
+I own a Pit Boss Pro 1100 as my pellet grill.
+My Pitboss came from Lowes, but Walmart and Amazon carry other Pit Boss options or Pit Boss websites themselves.

 Prime Rib Rubs For Smoking:

-A good seasoning can really make or break Prime Rib.
-One of my butchers will season the prime rib for you, which I almost always go for to save steps and time.
+A good seasoning can make or break Prime Rib.
+One of my butchers will season the prime rib for you, which I always go for to save steps and time.
 I like to allow my prime rib to set overnight seasoned to let the seasoning take effect and even tenderize a bit.
+I also love a good Homemade Prime Rib Rub, so easy to make.

 - Snider’s Prime Rib & Roast